vmware-tanzu/tanzu-dev-portal/content/outcomes/application-observability/monitoring-slis-and-slos.md

 We can use the `mcount` and `msum`
 [moving window functions](https://docs.wavefront.com/query_language_reference.html#moving-window-time-functions)
-to build the queres.
+to build the queries.
 For a metric named `gauge.up`, we would have the following
 queries:

 - Attempts: `mcount(28d, ts("guage.up"))`